vgisclabs/deltachat-touch/README.md

 patch libs/deltachat-core-rust/CMakeLists.txt < libs/patches/dc_core_rust-CMakeLists.patch
 ```

-Build libdeltachat.so for your architecture (arm64 in this example, could also be armhf or amd64 if you want to use `clickable desktop`).
+Build libdeltachat.so for your architecture (arm64 in this example, could also be armhf, or amd64 if you want to use `clickable desktop`).
 This will take some time:

 ```
 clickable build --libs deltachat-core-rust --arch arm64